 What if an individual dies before bringing a personal injury lawsuit?

 It depends upon if the individual dies as a consequence of the injuries or from unrelated causes.
-Each state like Georgia has a law permitting an action when someone causes the wrongful death of another.
-If an individual in Atlanta with a personal injury claim dies from unrelated causes, the claim survives in most instances and may be brought by the executor or personal representative of the deceased individual’s estate.
+Each state, like Georgia, has a law permitting a claim when someone causes the wrongful death of another.
+If an individual in Atlanta dies from unrelated causes, the claim survives in most instances and may be brought by the executor or personal representative of the deceased individual’s estate.

 Are punitive damages recoverable in wrongful death actions?

-In most states like Georgia, a plaintiff may not recover punitive damages in a wrongful death act.
-There are a number of states, however, that do have specific statutes that permit recovery of punitive damages.
+In most states like Georgia, a plaintiff may not recover punitive compensation in a wrongful death claim case.
+There are a number of states, however, that do have specific statutes that permit the legal recovery of punitive compensation.

 Are all state laws the same regarding wrongful deaths?

 No, there are various differences among distinct state wrongful death laws.
-Determining the state in which you can (and should) bring a wrongful death action is an essential element of your claim because some states do not allow certain types of damage awards or may have different statutes of limitation that establish the timeframe in which you may file a lawsuit.
+Determining the state in which you can, (and should) bring a wrongful death claim is an essential element of your claim because some states do not allow certain types of damage awards or may have different statutes of limitation that establish the timeframe in which you may file a lawsuit in Atlanta.

 Can someone sue for the pain and suffering of a decedent?

-Yes, along with damages for the wrongful death, a decedent’s family or executor in Atlanta may recover damages for the pain and suffering that the decedent endured before death.
+Yes, along with damages for the wrongful death, a decedent’s family or executor in Atlanta may recover compensation for the pain and suffering that the decedent endured before death.

 Can I bring a wrongful death action based on the death of a child or an elderly person?